NoWorries/chrome-figma-ui-mod/README.md

-# XUI Chrome extension
+# Figma Layout Overrides

-A simple chrome extension to visually highlight the use of the XUI design system on Xero websites.
-This shows in two ways:
+A simple chrome extension to adjust the Figma website editor in a few areas, including:
 1. An outline added to known component containers, these are defined in `inject.css`
 2. A colour applied to text that is either using specific XUI classes or will inherit them from the component they are within.
 An alert will inform the user if there are any XUI stylesheets loaded on the page, and their full path.